 The POWs quickly learned that as the vehicles were being pulled, if they quickly applied the brakes on any of the towed vehicles it would stain the rope and one usually would snap.
 They learned that the best time to do this was as the convoy approached the market area of a barrio.
 The rope snapped and the vehicles were stopped to reattach it.
 As the POWs sat there, the Filipinos brought them food from the market, and the Japanese guards did not stop them from giving it to the POWs.

-In May 1942, while he was on the work detail, his family received this letter.
+In May 1942, while he was on this work detail, his family received this letter.

 Dear Mrs. E. Riese: